alfie-max/sleep-after/README.md

 Usage
 -----

+`sleep-after hh:mm:ss`

+Example :

 `sleep-after 10`

+This will put your system to sleep after 10 seconds.

+`sleep-after 15:10`

-This will put your system to sleep after 10 minutes.
+This will put your system to sleep after 15 minutes and 10 seconds.

-Time interval argument is always in minutes.
+`sleep-after 2:15:10`

+This will put your system to sleep 2 hours 15 minutes and 10 seconds.

 Installation
 ------------